-Press the set button to begin printing.
+Press the menu button to begin printing.

-To cancel the print run once it begins, press the set button.
+To cancel the print run once it begins, press the menu button.

 The printing-finished message indicates the end of the print run.
-Press the set button to complete the operation.
+Press the menu button to complete the operation.
 Unplug the camera from the printer.